Our costs for dealing with probate

 Our probate team

-Probate and estate administration are dealt with by Laura Hodsdon and Richard Lane in our Cambridge office, and by David Parker and Samuel Parr in our Histon office.
+Probate and estate administration are dealt with by Laura Hodsdon in our Cambridge office, and by David Parker and Helen Wilkins in our Histon office.
 David Parker is the head of our probate team.

 You can find details of their qualifications and experience by following the link to Our People here